ellysh/mxu11x0/readme.txt

    3.5 Verify driver installation
-       You may refer to /var/log/messages to check the latest status log reported by this driver whenever it's activated.
+       You may refer to /var/log/messages to check the latest status log reported by this driver whenever it's activated or type command "dmesg" to get driver information.

 -----------------------------------------------------------------------------
 4. Setserial